usamamazharcheema/SQL-Hackerrank-Practice/README.md

-In this repository, I have solved the Hackerrank problems (Basic, Intermediate) in SQL language to upskill in SQL.
+In this repository, I have solved the Hackerrank problems (Basic, Intermediate, Advance) in SQL language to upskill in SQL.